 Update to lesson 73 (April, 2018)

-This is the first time they have introduced the names of letters to match the sounds he’s learned!
-The book has the alphabet written largely and we pointed to a-J saying the sounds. (we sung them, as he knows the song already).
+The book is now matching sounds to the letter names!
+The alphabet is written largely and we pointed to a-J saying the sounds.
+(We sung them, as he knows the song already).

 I was pretty sure he wouldn’t remember the names of any, except he did remember a few!
 In the next lesson (74), they reviewed letter names a-j and introduced the names k-u.
 Then, for the first time the book had him point to a few words and say each letter name.
 A few were o-l-d, t-o-l-d, c-o-r-n, and b-o-r-n.